DeanMauro/Orchestrator-RED/README.md

 1. Install `Node.js`, `npm`, and `node-RED`.

-2. Navigate to your node-RED directory and run `npm install node-red-contrib-uipath-orchestrator` OR
+2. Navigate to your node-RED directory and run `npm install @uipath/node-red-contrib-uipath-orchestrator` OR

 3. Start node-RED, navigate to the hamburger menu in the top right corner, select *Manage Palette*, and add the UiPath Orchestrator nodes.